ZeroCM/zcm/docs/tools.md

 `zcm-repeater` is almost identical to `zcm-bridge` but is unidirectional.
 It takes traffic on one transport and channel and rebroadcasts it to a new channel

+### Spy Peek

+`zcm-spy-peek` is an extremely lightweight tool that simply prints when a message is received.
+It's intended to be a sanity check tool to help diagnose when issues arrise sending data from point A to point B. Running `zcm-spy-peek` while also running the example publisher would result in the following printing to the screen:

+    Message received on channel: "EXAMPLE"
+    Message received on channel: "EXAMPLE"
+    Message received on channel: "EXAMPLE"
+    ...

 <!-- ADD MORE HERE -->